 Data highlight

-Massachusetts has the lowest rate of uninsured women at 3.6%.
-Texas continues to have the highest rate at 26.3% and Oklahoma continues to rank 49th (of 50) with 21.6% [1].
+As of 2023, Massachusetts has the lowest rate of uninsured women at 3.3%, while Texas continues to have the highest rate at 22.6%.
+Oklahoma ranks 48th (of 50) with 16.1% of its women of reproductive age living without healthcare coverage – a 4% decrease from 2021.

 Definition

-A woman who has no health insurance coverage, either public or private.
 This indicator does not reflect women who are underinsured with financially burdensome plans or “catastrophic plans.”
-Catastrophic plans have very high deductibles meaning they offer little to no support for routine care, but will offer assistance during catastrophic health events.
+Catastrophic plans have very high deductibles meaning they offer little to no support for routine care but will offer assistance during catastrophic health events.

 Why we care